-Previously I lived in the Crownridge neighborhood, where I was a member of the Crownridge of Texas Owners Association board of directors for 5 years, the final 3 years as board President.
+I previously lived in the Crownridge neighborhood, where I was a member of the Crownridge of Texas Owners Association board of directors for 5 years, the final 3 years as board President.
 I am very familiar with HOA board duties and responsibilities.
 I have a firm understanding of governing documentation, enforcement and collections.
 I am also a firm believer in a board members fiduciary commitment and responsibility to the community that they serve.
 In my experience, many choose to serve on HOA boards to promote their own interests and desires rather than to carry out this fiduciary duty.

 During my time on the Crownridge board, we completed several major projects in the neighborhood, including conversion of 3 miles of wooden fence to rock, updating and improvement of many main road islands, HOA sprinkler system renewal, mailbox replacement and implementation of parking restrictions in certain unsafe areas.
 I worked for and against several zoning change issues, and successfully worked to keep undesirable retail/commercial establishments out of Crownridge.

-I was successful in my role as board president because I operated as transparently as possible.
-This included having open HOA meetings to talk about any “controversial” issues in the neighborhood, and I made third parties available for discussion with the full HOA as needed.
-I developed a productive relationship with our San Antonio City Councilman’s office and was able to get their assistance when needed.
+I found success in my role as board President by operating as transparently as possible.
+This included having open HOA meetings to talk about any “controversial” issues in the neighborhood, and I making third parties available for discussion with the full HOA as needed.
+I developed a productive relationship with our San Antonio City Councilman’s office, and was able to get their assistance when needed.
 Additionally, I listened to HOA members and put the wants and needs of the community above my personal positions.